akka/akka-persistence-jdbc/README.md

 As you can see, the custom DAOs get a Slick database, a slick profile and an ActorSystem injected after constructed.
 You should register the Fully Qualified Class Name in `application.conf` so that the custom DAOs will be used.

-For more information please review the two default implementations `akka.persistence.jdbc.dao.DefaultJournalDao` and `akka.persistence.jdbc.dao.DefaultSnapshotDao` or the demo custom custom `CounterJournalDao` example from the [demo-akka-persistence](https://github.com/dnvriend/demo-akka-persistence-jdbc/blob/master/src/main/scala/com/github/dnvriend/dao/CounterJournalDao.scala) site.
+For more information please review the two default implementations `akka.persistence.jdbc.dao.DefaultJournalDao` and `akka.persistence.jdbc.dao.DefaultSnapshotDao` or the demo custom custom [CounterJournalDao](https://github.com/dnvriend/demo-akka-persistence-jdbc/blob/master/src/main/scala/com/github/dnvriend/dao/CounterJournalDao.scala) example from the [demo-akka-persistence](https://github.com/dnvriend/demo-akka-persistence-jdbc/blob/master/src/main/scala/com/github/dnvriend/dao/CounterJournalDao.scala) site.

 # What's new?
 ## 2.2.11 (2016-03-09)
-  - Configurable custom DAO implementation through configuration,
+  - Journal and SnapshotDAO implementation are configurable, when you need to implement your own persistency strategy,
   - Enable/Disable Serialization, the default journal and snapshot DAO rely on serialization, only disable when you known what you are doing,
   - Scala 2.11.7 -> 2.11.8